-Figure 3.1 Soil landscapes of the study area.
+Figure 3.1 Soil landscapes map showing eastern and western precinct locations.

 3.2 Topography and Landform

 The study area is located within the Cumberland Plain subregion Sydney Basin bioregion, and is located at the western extremity of the Sydney Metropolitan Area.
 The study area is bounded on the western side by the Blue Mountains National Park, which incorporates both banks of the Nepean River.
 The typical topography of the Cumberland Plain includes low rolling hills with wide valleys, and at least three terrace levels evident in gravel splays.
 Swamps and lagoons can form on the floodplain of the Nepean River, while volcanic materials are present in the low hills of shale landscapes (NPWS 2003:193).